 When we experience a disaster, people react with increased anxiety, worry and anger.
 With community and family support, most of us bounce back.
 Some of us, however, may need extra assistance to cope with unfolding events and uncertainties.
 Everyone, even the people that others look up to for guidance and assistance, is entitled to their feelings and deserves support throughout the recovery process.

-If you or someone in your care needs additional assistance recovering emotionally from the fires, please reach out to:
+If you or someone in your care needs additional assistance recovering emotionally from the fires, please access the following free services:

 Recovery Takes Time